 Since businesses are all about offering solutions to current and potential problems, innovation is a must.
 Valuable future decisions are based arguably on past experiences.

-A PDM is the perfect system to accommodate innovation since it records all the data relating to business and its product or services.
+A PDM is the perfect system to accommodate innovation since it records all the data relating to the business and its products or services.
 With this data, companies can identify the latest trends in the market and make plans (and create products) to satisfy their clients’ demands in advance, setting them apart from their competitors.

 Challenges of PDMs for E-commerce

-A system needs to evolve over time to cope with emerging demands and threats.
+A system needs to evolve to cope with emerging demands and threats.
 However, this constant change is easier said than done and tends to create a set of challenges unique to PDM systems.
 Here are the most common:

-Unnecessary wastage of time
+Unnecessary waste of time

 Most e-commerce businesses engage PDMs with the hope that they will solve all their product data problems.
 Unfortunately, this is not the case because most PDMs tend to provide features that handle some tasks better than others.
 To fully facilitate business performance, businesses require a degree of human involvement.
 For example, a PDM may provide access to the necessary product data in one centralized location.
 Still, it may not be as efficient, experienced, or sensitive as business agents or workers in interpreting the information.
 Unfortunately, with human integration comes human error and time-related deficiencies.
-For example, an experienced employee is likely to take hours or even weeks to correctly interpret and implement data – a development that leads to the wastage of time.
+For example, an experienced employee is likely to take hours or even weeks to correctly interpret and implement data – a development that leads to a waste of time.

 Increases in operational costs